Nishanth009/Deep-learning-/README.md

 # Deep-learning-
 my deep learning experiments

-**catvsDog.ipynb** applies fine tuning and transfer learning on vgg network for cat and dog classification from images
+**catvsDog.ipynb** applies fine tuning and transfer learning on vgg network for cat and dog classification

 **catvsDog_resnet.ipynb** applies finetuned Resnet Model for cat and dog prediction, Which achives accuracy of more than **99%** accuracy